arexbold/TripleBondChallenge/README.md

 # TripleBondChallenge
 A very difficult challenge that focuses around using 3 Pokemon that are soul bound together in Pokemon HeartGold.

 **PLEASE NOTE THAT THIS PAGE IS A WORK IN PROGRESS.
 CURRENTLY IN PRE-RELEASE WHICH IS THE PUBLIC TESTING PHASE.
-NO RUNS ARE LEGITIMATE DUE TO POTENTIAL BUGS AND UNFINISHED RULES.** Join Discord for bugs/feedback: [https://discord.gg/5QFdXGh](https://discord.gg/5QFdXGh)
+NO RUNS ARE LEGITIMATE DUE TO POTENTIAL BUGS AND UNFINISHED RULES.**

+Join Discord for bugs/feedback (The public channels will be up soon sorry): [https://discord.gg/5QFdXGh](https://discord.gg/5QFdXGh)

 **Challenge by [Arex](https://twitch.tv/Arex)**

 Special thanks to the following: Kalaay and Yako for helping with changing hardcoded stuff QOL including the EXP split.
 Fantafaust for HM QOL integration.
 AdAstra and Mixone for DSPRE and tools.
 PyroMike for the initial Intro Patch this was built on.
 All the wonderful people from Kingdom of DS Hacking.
+OnlySpaghettiCode, UTDZac, and Mixone for helping make the NDS tracker compatible with the challenge.

 ## **Core Rules**